liotrusy/tax_calculator_sole_proprietors/README.md

 ## Main components

-* calculator.py (main application)
+1. calculator.py (main application)
-* calculation_logic module (contains the logic for the numerical elaboration)
+2. calculation_logic module (contains the logic for the numerical elaboration)
-* assignment_logic module (selects the expense coefficient given an activity code)
+3. assignment_logic module (selects the expense coefficient given an activity code)
-* tes_components.py (testing suite and cases for the components above, test runner pytest)
+4. tes_components.py (testing suite and cases for the components above, test runner pytest)

 To run the application on your machine download the first three components.

+NOTES:
+* In this application, I've used the decimal data type.
+That's because, due to the financial nature of the app, it needed a higher level of precision.
+* Since values should not exceed 65,000 (the income limit imposed by law on forfait sole proprietors) the decimal data type will not significantly impede execution or performance.

 ## Calculation logic